Quantum state of a suspended mirror coupled to cavity light -- Wiener filter analysis of the pendulum and rotational modes: Wiener filter and conditional covariance

 \section{Wiener filter and conditional covariance}

-In this section, we introduce an optimal filter, the Wiener filter, that minimizes the root-mean-square error between the true and estimated values during the process of obtaining an estimate from the observed physical quantities \cite{Wiener}.
+In this section, we introduce an optimal filter, the Wiener filter, that minimizes the root-mean-square error between the true and estimated values during the process of obtaining an estimate from the observed physical quantities \cite{Wiener,NYamamoto}.
 We investigated the conditional variance of the mirror's motion under continuous measurement and feedback control based on the two-mode theory developed in the previous section, which is a generalization of the works in \cite{MY,Meng} to the multi-mode theory.
+One can see a reference, e.g., Ref.~\cite{Wiener,NYamamoto,Grover}, for a nice review and textbook of the Wiener filter.
+In the first part of the section, we present the derivation of the Wiener filtering process to minimize the uncertainty and the conditional covariance in a self-contained way.